crcx/nga-c/Nabk.md

 As with Naje, the Nabk preprocessor assumes one instrution per line, with labels on their own lines.

+### Comments

+Comments begin with a # followed by a space.
+Comments can either be on a line by themselves, or at the end of a line of input.

+    # this is a comment
+    call foo      # so is this

 ### Labels

 A label starts with a colon, as in: